-The modal verb will is used with a main verb, or an auxiliary verb and a main verb to express the future tense.
+The modal verb will is used with a main verb, or an auxiliary verb to express the future tense.
 It is also used to show ideas such as willingness, request, probability, etc.

 Besides being used to show a future action, will indicates a determination to perform the action.